Why does my cat roll in the litter box? If your cat is rolling around in his own feces and urine, you may be wondering why they do this.

 5. Relieve an Itch:

-Cat rolling in litter box?
+Cat rolling in the litter box?
 Sometimes the desire to scratch forces your cat to roll around in the litter box.
 The texture of the litter relives the uncomfortable sensation that your cat is experiencing.
 Fleas, ticks, and parasites are usually the suspects when your cat feels itchy.

 As a responsible cat parent, you have to soothe the skin of your cat as you play.
 Brushing the fur of your cat now and then will significantly help to stop this issue.
 If you see your cat is upset while you are scratching him, then it’s time to visit the vet.